levin-riegner/flutter-template/README.md

 ### Network

-API communication is defined using [Chopper](https://pub.dev/packages/chopper) and requests/responses serialized with [Json Serializable](https://pub.dev/packages/json_serializable).
+API communication is defined using [Dio](https://pub.dev/packages/dio) and requests/responses can be serialized with [Json Serializable](https://pub.dev/packages/json_serializable).

 You can see an example with [ArticleApiService](lib/data/article/service/remote/article_api_service.dart)

 A [Network](lib/data/shared/service/remote/network.dart) class is provided wih the basic definition for an HTTP Client.
 It includes:

+- Logging HTTP requests.
-- Logging HTTP Requests as CURL.
+- Printing requests as CURL.
 - Adding the Authorization Token to all requests.
+- Adding an API Key to all requests.

 ### Database